Composition of blood PDF

 ▪ A dark reddish brown serum formed at the site of a cut or an injury over a period of time.

-▪ It is a clot or coagulum constituted mainly of a network of threads called fibrils in which dead and damaged formed elements that as Erythrocytes, leukocytes, and platelets of blood are trapped.
+▪ It is a clot or coagulum constituted mainly of a network of threads called fibrils in which dead and damaged formed elements such as Erythrocytes, leukocytes, and platelets of blood are trapped.

 ▪ Fibrins are formed by the conversion of inactive fibrinogens in the plasma by the enzyme thrombin.